17th Training Wing

 non-flying wing on 1 July 1993.
 Its mission is to train intelligence personnel in all the branches of the armed forces, as well as firefighters and a few other specialties.
 The wing trains Air Force enlisted intelligence, cryptology and linguist AFSCs 1N0, 1N1, 1N2, 1N3, 1N4, 1N5, 1A8, Air Force intelligence officer AFSC 14N, and military firefighters from all branches.
 Many corresponding Army, Navy, Space Force, and Marine Corps intelligence personnel are also trained at Goodfellow AFB, and assigned to the local units.

 Its 17th Training Group is a successor of the 3480th Technical Training Wing, which has provided intelligence training at Goodfellow AFB for decades.

 The 17th Training Wing is commanded by Colonel Matthew A. Norton.
 The current Vice Commander is Colonel Thomas K. Wilson.
 Its Command Chief Master Sergeant Khamillia A. Washington.

-Heraldry

-The unit's emblem, approved 2 November 1937, features seven crosses denoting the seven World War I campaign honors of its 95th Bomb Squadron.
-Active for over 50 years, the wing was a component organization of Strategic Air Command's deterrent force during the Cold War, as a strategic bombardment and later a strategic reconnaissance wing.